james-prior/pillar-kata-roman-numeral-calculator/README.md

             Can mix math between Roman and int.
-            This is nice, but a Roman bookkeeper would not have benefitted from this, so I dropped later in 10fe267 because of YAGNI.
+            This is nice, but a Roman bookkeeper would not have benefitted from this, so I dropped this ability later in 10fe267 because of YAGNI.

         python-5-show-regex branches
         a0091bb 2017-12-03 17:30:58 -0500